-After an incident is reported by a member of the Residence Life staff or Safety and Security, the students involved will receive Call to Hearing Letters, alerting them to the need to make an appointment with a conduct officer.
-The student is responsible for making and attending an appointment within the time allotted.
-During the appointment, the student will have the opportunity to review the Incident Report and share any additional information with the conduct officer as well as discuss the incident and the student's involvement.
+After an incident is reported by a member of the Residence Life staff, Campus Safety, or another University official, the students involved will receive Call to Hearing Letters, alerting them that they need to schedule an appointment with a conduct officer.
+The student is responsible for scheduling and attending their appointment within the time allotted.
+During the appointment, the student will have the opportunity to review the Incident Report and share any additional information with the conduct officer, as well as discuss the incident and the student's involvement.

-If a student fails to attend a hearing within the allotted time frame, the conduct officer will make a decision as to the responsibility of the student and assign sanctions accordingly.
-The student then has the opportunity to fulfill the sanctions (if found responsible) within an allotted time frame.
+If a student fails to schedule or attend a hearing within the allotted time frame, the conduct officer will make a decision as to the responsibility of the student based on information in the Incident Report.
+The conduct officer will then assign sanctions accordingly.
+The student will be notified of the decision and sanctions in writing, and has the opportunity to fulfill the sanctions (if found responsible) within a specified time frame.

 - Policy Review